willr-seriousprojects/maker-dao/README.md

 - Coll ratio: meaninful risk.
 Distribution with >30% in low coll ratio
   + There was reduced eth from contracts > due to flash loan attacks?
 - Debt amount: increased up until a dip
-- MKR liquidity: 16k > 4K liquidity in uniswap in last week -> defending system?
+- MKR liquidity:
+  + 16k > 4K liquidity in uniswap in last week -> defending system?
 (2 main whales)
+  + a script underway for mkr liquidity from different platforms

 [stopped at 43min of meeting - re-watch from here]